 James Wilsdon leads CGHE’s local higher education engagement programme.

 James is Professor of Research Policy and Director of Research, Impact and Innovation in the Faculty of Social Sciences at the University of Sheffield.
-He is Vice-Chair of the International Network for Government Science Advice (INGSA), and from 2013 to 2017, he chaired the UK’s Campaign for Social Science.
+He is Vice-Chair of the International Network for Government Science Advice (INGSA), and from 2013-17 he chaired the UK’s Campaign for Social Science.

-James’ research interests include research policy in the UK and Europe; scientometrics; the impact agenda; public engagement in research; and the role of evidence & expertise in policymaking.
+James’ research interests include research policy in the UK and Europe; scientometrics; the impact agenda; public engagement in research; and the role of evidence and expertise in policymaking.

-Previously, James worked as Professor of Science and Democracy at University of Sussex and Director of Science Policy at the Royal Society.
-He is an editor of the Guardian’s Political Science blog, on science and research policy.
-In 2015, he was elected a Fellow of the Academy of Social Sciences, and he now chairs its Policy Working Group.
+Previously, James worked as Professor of Science and Democracy at the University of Sussex and Director of Science Policy at the Royal Society.
+He is an editor of the Guardian’s Political Science blog on science and research policy.
+In 2015 he was elected a Fellow of the Academy of Social Sciences, and he now chairs its Policy Working Group.

 James’ full profile is available on the University of Sheffield’s website.